Wilfred/difftastic/DOC.md

 - xid continue (`is_id_continue`)

 The two function `is_id_start` and `is_id_continue` are implemented as binary search.
 The character list is based on the Unicode database which can be found [here](unicode.txt).

+## Barrier

+The `heading`, `item` and `term` nodes are technically delimited contexts, but because thay behave similarly, they have the same external token as container, which is `barrier`.